 Precautions while using somatropin, mammalian derived

 It is very important that your doctor check you or your child at regular visits for any problems or unwanted effects that may be caused by somatropin, mammalian derived.

-somatropin, mammalian derived may cause a serious allergic reaction that requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, or throat, trouble with breathing, or chest pain after you get the injection.
+Somatropin, mammalian derived may cause serious allergic reactions, including anaphylaxis.
+Anaphylaxis can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.